cocos/cocos-docs/en/shader/effect-inspector.md

 ## Precompile Combinations

 Normally, shaders are compiled when the corresponding macro definitions are used.
-However, if there are many macro definitions involved, it my cause stuttering.
+However, if there are many macro definitions involved, it may cause stuttering.
 In such cases, you can use this option to precompile combinations of macro definitions.
 For example, in the following configuration.

 ![image](./img/precompile.png)